john-science/john-science.github.io/_drafts/2024-12-31-herding-datas-kittens.md

   * versioned releases
   * software release life cycle: https://en.wikipedia.org/wiki/Software_release_life_cycle
   * CI / CD or software development life cycle

+## <a name="burn-out">Burn Out

+* TODO: Learn to recognize Burn Out
+* TODO: Learn to recognize Burn Out Early

+More specifically, in this case, you will have to learn to pick your fights, and move on.
+But just because one day (or year) you have to give up on one thing (pre-commit hooks, unit tests, linters, whatever), doesn't mean you can't come back to it later.

+Your goal isn't to push a boulder up hill forever.
+You can take breaks with each little boulder, and come back to it later.
+(And try to cement them in place at the top of the hill, so you don't have to come back to them as often.)

 ## <a name="conclusion">Keep Learning